Anti-Gaddafi gunmen in Libya 311 AP.

 RELATED:US, allies pressure Gaddafi to halt Libya violenceGaddafi blames Osama bin Laden for unrest in Libya

-The French and British plan to ask the UN for an arms embargo and financial sanctions against Libya, and intend to take Libyan leaders to the International Criminal Court over crimes against humanity, according to Reuters.
+The French and British plan to ask the UN for an arms embargo and financial sanctions against Libya, and intend to take Libyan leaders to the International Criminal Court over crimes against humanity.

 Although no vote is expected on a sanctions resolution, Western diplomats told Reuters they hope for quick negotiations on the document next week.

-NATO Secretary General Anders Fogh Rasmussen on Friday also called an emergency NATO council meeting to discuss the situation in Libya, reported Reuters.
+Meanwhile, NATO Secretary General Anders Fogh Rasmussen on Friday called an emergency NATO council meeting to discuss the situation in Libya, reported Reuters.

-As the fighting appears to be nearing the capital, former Libyan justice minister Mustafa Abdel Galil, who
+As the unrest in Libya enters its ninth day, former Libyan justice minister Mustafa Abdel Galil, who

 resigned from his post earlier this week, warned on Friday that Gaddafi

 may use biological and chemical weapons against civilians, according to

 "We call on the international community

 and the UN to prevent Gaddafi from going on with his plans in Tripoli,"